danielharrell/LectFall2015/Question.md

 ## Part One

-But perhaps there *is* something left to think about, even in the case of prosaic questions.
-And in this first part of my lecture, I want to think about questions through a prosaic example, before turning to a more profound one in my lecture's second part.
-Now just a moment ago, I gave one example of a prosaic question: where did you go for lunch?
-What I really meant was: where did you have lunch today?
-But this assumes you did have lunch, so let's make that our question.
-So, did you have lunch today?
+But perhaps there *is* something left to think about.
+For while questions may be invisible in one sense, they are altogether visible in another.
+We give questions their own punctuation mark; their own syntax; their own intonation;
+and even their own verb---as if asking a question were something different from speaking a sentence, rather than an example of it.
+And there does seem something different about questions, and even puzzling, when we compare them to other kinds of sentence; and in particular, to the kind of sentence we use to answer questions.
+Suppose I ask you: What did you have for lunch?
+And suppose you answer: I had pasta for lunch.
+It is easy enough to tell what *you* are saying in your answer: namely, that you had pasta for lunch.
+But it is not so easy to tell what *I* am saying in my question.
+I am certainly not saying that you had *what* for lunch, as if the word "what" were the name of a food.
+And I am not even saying that you had *whatever* for lunch, as if the word "what" pointed vaguely to your lunch, rather than precisely.
+(But I can't be said to be saying nothing...)
+Saying is speaking rather than being silent, and both question and answer are about what you had for lunch.

+(Note later that descriptions, not pointing, exclude sense in which the description can be about me.)
+Link to intelligibility.

+Note that qusetions point, statements don't. to your lunch. referred to your lunch vaguely, or indeterminately. made reference to what you had for lunch or even *whatever* for lunch.
+But should we go so far as to think that I'm not saying *anything* in my question, does this mean that I am not saying anything in my question, but because I am rather *asking* something.
+And we might even suppose that I am not *saying* anything in my question; I am rather *asking* something. the question but rather *asking* something, in my question. anything in my question, but rather *asking* something. it can be tempting to think that I am not *saying* anything in my question, becauseBut then it might be tempting to suppose in asking you what you had.
+We can tell well enough what I am not saying in asking the question.
+I am not saying that you had *what* for lunch, as if the word "what" were the name of what you had.
+I am also not saying that you had *whatever* you had for lunch, as if the word "what" were merely or am I even saying that you had *whatever* for lunch, , rather than merely a pronoun for whatever you had.

+nd there does seem to be something not just different about questions, but puzzling, even paradoxical, when we compare them more closely to other kinds of sentence.
+If I inform you that I had pizza for lunch, it is easy enough to tell what I am saying: namely, that I had pizza for lunch.
+But if I turn around and ask you what *you* had for lunch, then what is it, exactly, that I am saying?
+Well, I am not saying that you had *what* for lunch, as if the word "what" named a kind of food.
+And to try to think about it, I want to look more closely at the two questions I have already given as examples: what did you have for lunch?
+And why is there something rather than nothing?  one again clearly prosaic: what did you have for lunch?
+And the other seemingly profound: why is there something rather than nothing? consider an everyday question in the first part of my lecture, before taking up a deeper profound question in the second part of my lecture.

+One
+sign of this is the way that we distinguish questions from other kinds of sentence, making them visible in speech despite the invisibility I just described.
+And if we are to distinguish questions from answers, then there must be some difference in kind between the sentence "Did you have lunch today?" and the sentence "I did have lunch today," despite their correspondence.
+But what *is* this difference, finally?
+(What is it, beyond formal matters of syntax?)
+(Move on to statements vs questions after this.)

+(Start again with original formulation, without example;
+then say that this distinguishes even a prosaic question
+like: "Did you have lunch today?" from "I did have lunch today".
+(Perhaps use John here.)  even in the case of prosaic questions.
+Suppose, for example, I asked: did you have lunch today?
+Even though the question all but answers itself, needing only a simple "yes" or "no" to be dispatched, asking the question still required me to do several things.
+I gave the question its own punctuation mark, for example, on the written copy of this lecture that I'm reading from.
+And in the reading of the question I changed the intonation of my voice.
+In both cases, moreover, I had to press the verb "to do" into service, so I had a helping verb several things of me to make it evident still required me to do several things in speech to ask it.
 One sign there is something left to think about in this question, even after answering the question, is what I had to do in speech to ask the question.
 (List features, and then say how this distinguishes the sentence from other kinds of sentence.) , to distinguish it from other kinds of sentence, making it visible in speech despite the invisibility I just described.
 I had to give this question its own punctuation mark, We give questions their own punctuation mark; their own syntax; their own intonation; and even their own verb---as if asking a question were something different from speaking a sentence, rather than an example of it.